tiian/lixa-docker/xta-java/README.md

-# xta-python: XA Transaction API for the Python language
+# xta-java: XA Transaction API for the Java language

-This image contains the libraries and the modules that are necessary to develop a Python application with the support of XTA.
+This image contains the libraries and the modules that are necessary to develop a Java application with the support of XTA.
 Two drivers are provided:
 MySQL and PostgreSQL.

 ## How to use this image

-The basic usage of this image is as a starting point to create derived images with an application inside.
-Below there are some examples that can be implemented using the base image.
+The basic usage of images xta-jdk and xta-jre is as a starting point to create derived images with an application inside.
+Below there are some examples that can be implemented using the base images.
+Multistage build is used to build Java programs with JDK, but execute them inside a JRE only container.

-## Examples based on xta-python3 Docker image
+## Example based on xta-jdk, xta-jre Docker images

 First of all, clone *lixa-docker* repository locally:

 ```
 git clone https://github.com/tiian/lixa-docker.git
-cd lixa-docker/xta-python/
+cd lixa-docker/xta-java/
 ```

-it contains the source files and the Dockerfiles that are necessary to build some examples that use xta-python2 and xta-python3 base images.
+it contains the source files and the Dockerfiles that are necessary to build an example that use xta-jdk and xta-jre images.

 ### XTA with MySQL & PostgreSQL